glynawe/Vanilla/vanilla.md

 An array of any length may be passed to an *open array* parameter if their element types are the same.

-*A `val` parameter does not come with a guarantee that the parameter will retain the same value all though the execution of its procedure.
+*A value parameter does not come with a guarantee that the parameter will retain the same value all though the execution of its procedure.
 "Aliasing" is possible.
 If a global variable is given as a parameter then assigning to that variable from within the procedure also changes the parameter's value.*

 # Statements